Adam-Lechnos/windows-enforcer/README.md

 6. Delete the manually executed `first_run_enforcement_checks.bat` file (which should *not* be the `C:\damo_net\windows_enforcer\batch\first_run_enforcement_checks.bat` copy).

 ### NAS Installation
+1. Ensure `xmllint` is installed by running the following command" `if ! command -v xmllint; then sudo apt install libxml2-utils; fi`.
 1. Place a copy of the entire enforcement-script-windows folder somewhere within the directory structure of the NAS and create a Shared Folder with read-only permissions.
 1. Update the `first_run_enforcement_checks.bat` script to robocopy from the Shared Folder root recursively via the full path from the client's 'Z' drive mapping, per the snippet:
   1. ```batch